nodesman/couchbase-mobile-portal/md-docs/_1x/guides/faq.md

 <img src="img/pagination.png" width="25%" />

 Paginating a list view is a good pattern when the data source is fairly large and is retrieved over the Sync Gateway REST API.
 If you wish to display the documents in a channel for example, it's recommended to use the `/{db}/_changes` endpoint with the `limit` and `since` querystring parameters.
 If you wish to display the documents in a logical order by key then you can use the `/{db}/_all_docs` endpoint with the `startkey` and `limit` querystring parameters.

+### How can I access functionalities that are only supported in the native API.

+As with all hybrid frameworks, to access native functionalities you need to bridge native API methods (`getFilesDir()`) to the framework code (https://forums.couchbase.com/t/update-ionic-2-couchbase-lite-app-without-loss-of-data/11657).